cblacksmith-the/cblacksmith-the/README.md

-## Thanks for checking out my Repo!
+## Thanks for checking out my page!

 ### About Me...
 I'm a Data Analyst who's looking to hone my craft through some self-guided projects!